alboro/SummaryAndAudio/README.md

 ## Installation

 1. **Download the Extension**: Clone or download this repository to your FreshRSS extensions directory.
-2. **Enable the Extension**: Go to the FreshRSS extensions management page and enable the "ArticleSummary" extension.
+2. **Enable the Extension**: Go to the FreshRSS extensions management page and enable the "SummaryAndAudio" extension.
 3. **Configure the Extension**: Navigate to the extension's configuration page to set up your API details.

 ## Configuration